bobshort4bobby4/Tom-Crean-pp1/README.md

   #### Lighthouse
   Each page of the website was tested using the Lighthouse tool included in the Chrome browser.
-  The lowest score using lighthouss was 88 for Performance which occured on the first loading of the Gallery page.
+  The lowest score using lighthouse was 88 for Performance which occured on the first loading of the Gallery page.
 It improved to low 90's on subsequent loads (I presume because images are cached ?).<br><br>
   ![Lighthouse](https://github.com/bobshort4bobby4/Tom-Crean-pp1/blob/main/assets/images/screenshots/lighthouseresult1.png)
   <br><hr><br>